CN-CaoJun/Automotive-ECU-Simulator/README.md

 RT-Thread is selected as the operating system for its robustness and compatibility with the STM32H750VBt6 microcontroller.
 It provides a stable platform for developing real-time applications, ensuring efficient management of system resources and facilitating the implementation of the required functionalities, such as CAN and Ethernet communication.

+`The reason choose rt-thread`
+1. I strongly agree with the concept of the RTThread project.
+The abstract and modular features will bring about a very good software architecture.

+2. Since graduated, I have been working in automotive electronics and have not had any exposure to rtos other than AutosarOS.
+This is also a great opportunity to broaden my horizons

+3. RTThread is a very friendly project.
+The community is very active and friendly.
+I can get help from the community very quickly.

 #### Details of implemented functions
 Please refer to the docs folder.